ssilverman/QNEthernet/README.md

 * `setOutgoingDiffServ(ds)`: Sets the differentiated services (DiffServ) field in the outgoing IP header, if connected.
 Returns `true` if connected and the option was set, and `false` otherwise.
+* `outgoingTTL()`: Returns the current value of the TTL field from the outgoing IP header, or zero if not connected.
+* `setOutgoingTTL(ttl)`: Sets the TTL field in the outgoing IP header, if connected.
+Returns `true` if connected and the option was set, and `false` otherwise.

 ### `EthernetServer`